How to get from Hue to Hoi An; Bus, train, car and tour

 - Final thoughts

-Hue Train to Hoi An
+Catching the Hue to Hoi An Train

 If you’ve decided to take the scenic rail route, hop on the train at Hue Station located South West of the city centre.
 There’s plenty of café’s and shops nearby to fuel up for the journey.
 Unfortunately, Hoi An doesn’t have its own train station, so you need to depart at Da Nang which takes around 2.5hrs.
 From here you can get a local bus or taxi into Hoi An.